 - Cant range anything beyond 550 yards

-Nowadays, there are many best rangefinders for bow hunting on the market, some are functional and some range pretty long, each used for different applications and usages.
+Nowadays, there are many bow rangefinders on the market, some are functional and some range pretty long, each used for different applications and usages.
 In order to help you decide which one features your needs, here we give some factors that you need to consider before buying.

-There are many top rated rangefinders brands on the market, such as Bushnell, Nikon, and Leupold etc. They are highly praised for brilliant producing level, worth trusting products and thoughtful after sale service.
-Choosing a best rangefinder brand is especially important, we have made detailed reviews on certain top rated brands for you.
+There are many top-rated rangefinders brands on the market, such as Bushnell, Nikon, and Leupold, etc. They are highly praised for brilliant producing level, worth trusting products and thoughtful after-sale service.
+Choosing the best rangefinder brand is especially important, we have made detailed reviews on certain top-rated brands for you.

 3. LCD light

-There are basically two types of display light, one is black display and the other is vivid red display.
-Black display is quite useful in bright light, while red display enables you to use it in dark light.
+There are basically two types of display light, one is a black display and the other is a vivid red display.
+The black display is quite useful in bright light, while the red display enables you to use it in dark light.

 4. Shape and weight

-Actually, this is a primary thing that customer consider the most.
-Expensive types are normally functional and have large range, while cheap types are less functional, but there are also many cost effective types you can choose.
+Actually, this is the primary thing that customers consider the most.
+Expensive types are normally functional and have a large range, while cheap types are less functional, but there are also many cost-effective types you can choose.

-Scan mode gives continuous updated distance in a few seconds, distant target priority mode enables you to range objects around bushes and woods, first target priority mode helps you to pin on small objects.
+Scan mode gives continuously updated distance in a few seconds, distant target priority mode enables you to range objects around bushes and woods, first target priority mode helps you to pin on small objects.
 Apart from different modes, several advanced technologies are also adopted such as vibration reduction, Incline/decline technology for slope distance.
-If you are a amateur player who needs a basic type, you can choose one less functionally.
-In a word, different functions of it point to different applications, you can select one that meets your demand most.
+If you are an amateur player who needs a basic type, you can choose one less functionally.
+In a word, different functions of its point to different applications, you can select one that meets your demand most.

 |Best cheap type||Halo XL450-7 Hunting Rangefinder|

-If you want to know more about products specifications or want to get updated price list, please feel free to check on Amazon.
+If you want to know more about product specifications or want to get an updated price list, please feel free to check on Amazon.